adaves1/Solitaire/README.md

 Solitaire
 =====================

-This is a bite-size Solitaire game for Windows 10.
+This is a bite-size Solitaire game for Windows 10 that can also be played on Windows Phone.

 ![Screenshot](/doc/screenshots/solitaire_2.png?raw=true)